-ERROR CORRECTION LOGIC V.
+V. ERROR CORRECTION LOGIC

 As mentioned in the above sections about the problem in classification of motion types with identical pattern, we demonstrate here how the predicted classes by algorithms can be corrected by applying simple logic which uses speed and location parameters.
-This is basically post processing of the result obtained from algorithms which is then used to motion profiling.
-Following is the graphical representation of our error correction logic.
+This is basically post processing of the result obtained from algorithms which is then used to do motion profiling.
+Figure 2(A) is the graphical representation of our Error Correction Logic.